alirahmti/Linux/README.md

    - Includes the MIT license and an author section with a link to your GitHub for visibility.

 ---

-Feel free to modify this to better reflect the contents of your repository or let me know if there’s anything else you’d like to add! 😊
----
 ## Author

 Created by [Ali Rahmati](https://github.com/alirahmti).
 If you find this repository helpful, feel free to fork it or contribute!